-SCRABBLE players and officials serve as ambassadors for the game.
-Accordingly, everyone involved in organized SCRABBLE should refrain from engaging in conduct or behavior detrimental to the integrity of SCRABBLE when attending a club or tournament.
-All SCRABBLE participants should also strive to present a positive image during SCRABBLE events even during those times when they are away from the tournament area, in such places as restaurants or hotels.
+NASPA players and officials serve as ambassadors for our game.
+Accordingly, everyone involved in NASPA activities should refrain from engaging in conduct or behavior detrimental to our reputation when attending a club or tournament.
+All participants should also strive to present a positive image during events even during those times when they are away from the tournament area, in such places as restaurants or hotels.

-Players and directors are reminded that their friends, spouses, relatives, and other associates who attend SCRABBLE events with them should not negatively disrupt the event nor impede club and tournament officials from doing their jobs.
+Players and directors are reminded that their friends, spouses, relatives, and other associates who attend NASPA events with them should not negatively disrupt the event nor impede club and tournament officials from doing their jobs.

-Players and officials are encouraged, to the best of their abilities, to be cooperative and courteous with media personnel who are covering SCRABBLE events.
+Players and officials are encouraged, to the best of their abilities, to be cooperative and courteous with media personnel who are covering NASPA events.

-A SCRABBLE event should be an enjoyable experience for everyone involved.
+A NASPA event should be an enjoyable experience for everyone involved.
 Behavior that is deemed harmful to this objective will not be tolerated.
-All players are urged to inform club and tournament directors about any incidents which are detrimental to the positive atmosphere at a SCRABBLE event.
-In order to create a pleasant atmosphere at SCRABBLE events, the following guidelines have been established.
+All players are urged to inform club and tournament directors about any incidents which are detrimental to the positive atmosphere at a NASPA event.
+In order to create a pleasant atmosphere at NASPA events, the following guidelines have been established.